 Recharge Vs Refuel.

-There is a full exploration of recharging electric vehicles here, but there is an alternative offered in some areas already and becoming more available alternative, and it feels much more like refuelling a fossil fuel vehicle, because it is more like refuelling a fossil fuel vehicle: Battery swapping.
+In some areas, some cars already offer battery swapping, and it is spreading and becoming a more available alternative to recharging.
+In many ways it feels much more like refuelling a fossil fuel vehicle, largely because technically it is more like refuelling a fossil fuel vehicle:

 - Recharge: Return fuel ingredients to their original state.